 The Desert Divide is very hot in summer and the exposed routes that climb to the PCT can get early morning sunshine and heat any time of year, bring lots of water, and be prepared for all sorts of weather.

-Take Highway 74 or 243 to Mountain Center, and head east on Highway 74 for nearly 3 miles.
-Turn left on Apple Canyon Road which is signed for Hurkey Creek Park.
-Head up the paved road for 2-3 miles.
+Take Highway 74 or 243 to Mountain Center, and head east on Highway 74 for 3.4 miles.
+Turn left onto Apple Canyon Road which is signed for Hurkey Creek Park.
+Head up the paved road for 2.6 miles.
 A turnout and sign for the trail are on the right hand side.
 Park in the large pullout along the road just south of the trailhead.

-The trail was recently reworked and as such it does not appear on topo maps.
-It begins is a very arid desert ecosystem and quickly climbs into a mixed oak forest.
+The trail was reworked and does not appear accurately on topo maps.
+It begins in a very arid desert ecosystem and quickly climbs into what was once a mixed oak forest.
+The forest burned almost entirely in the 2013 Mountain Fire and is now an eerie landscape of burnt oak and manzanita with desert scrub and chaparral regrowth everywhere.
 The initial mile is relatively flat, but it begins to gain elevation while switchbacking up to the PCT which sits two thousand feet above the trailhead.
+From the creek crossing, the trail grows steeper until it nears the PCT.
 At the PCT, turn south(right) and head towards the summit.
 A cairn and a small use path head towards the peak a little over a quarter of a mile beyond the junction.
-The summit is nicely forested with beautiful yellow pines.
+The remaining pines which used to cover and surround this summit still heartily cling to the eastern slopes of the peak.

-Take Highway 74 east for two miles past Lake Hemet.
-Turn north onto Fobes Canyon Road, which is a nearly hidden dirt road barely marked with a sign on a fence.
-Keep on the main path - always go up.
-A sign 3.5 miles in directs you to turn right and continue for 1/2 mile to the trailhead.
-Park in the turnouts.
-The road continues upward but a locked gate and private property block your access.
+Take Highway 74 east for 2.9 miles past the Lake Hemet Campground and store.
+Turn north (left) onto Fobes Canyon Road, which is a nearly hidden dirt road barely marked with a sign on a fence.
+Keep on the main road - always go up.
+The parking area and trailhead is no longer signed, but there is a turnout 3.6 miles in before the gate to Fobes Ranch, private property, which once belogned to 60's LSD guru, Timothy Leary.
+Park in the turnout.
+The trail now begins on the dirt road which quickly turns into single track trail.

 The Fobes Trail along with the Cedar Springs Trail are the two easiest ways up to the PCT along the Desert Divide.
 The Fobes Trail only climbs 800' to reach the PCT, but it is a bit steeper than the Spitler Peak Trail.
 At the junction, turn north(left) and climb sharply up 1000' feet in a little over a mile.
 Watch for the cairn after you pass the peak to its northeast.
 At the highpoint of the trail turn left and head up the mountain.